redis-stack/redis-stack-docs/docs/stack/get-started/vector-database.md

 1. Understand what a vector database is
 2. Set a vector database up
 3. Create vector embeddings and store vectors
-4. Query data and perform a vector similarity search
+4. Query data and perform a vector search

 ## Understand vector databases